smitishakya/skincare-discovery/README.md

 ## Summary

 Skincare Discovery was created to solve the issue of most people using the wrong products on their skin.
-With this application it lets your first find out your skintype and lets you build a 5 Steps Skin Care Routine based on your skin type.
+With this application it lets you first find out your skintype and lets you build a 5 Steps Skin Care Routine based on your skin type.
 Also made for all user to have a easy experience in finding the right product for their skin within their price point.

 ## Technologies